fbpx

 Post Publishing, Inc., the company that publishes the Johnson County Post, is privately held and is owned by Jay Senter and Julia Westhoff.

 Subscriptions account for about 60% of our overall revenue.
-Advertising and sponsored content make up the remainder.
+Advertising, sponsored content and legal notices make up the remainder.

 Some readers ask why we run advertising and sponsored content on the site when we charge for subscriptions.
 There are a number of reasons.
 For one, we’re sensitive to the importance of making fact-based local reporting available to as many Johnson Countians as possible.
 That’s why we make our subscriptions considerably more affordable than most products in the space.
 A subscription that gets you full access to all of our work costs $9.25/month or $92.50/year.
 As a point of comparison, the Kansas City Star charges $15.99/month or $159.99 per year.